The following encompasses the services and amenities available to students who live in on-campus housing.

 Recycling: Harvard uses single stream recycling, so all eligible items may be placed in the same bin.
 See Harvard Housing Recycling Guide for information on what to recycle.
 You can also learn how to get involved in Harvard’s green initiatives.

-Trash and recycling depots for the Yard and Union dorms are located at Canaday, Greenough, Hurlbut, Straus, and Wigglesworth Hall.
-Trash and recycling depots are on-site of each house.
+Trash and recycling depots for the Yard and Union dorms are located at Canaday Hall, Greenough Hall, Hollis Hall, Matthews Hall, Stoughton Hall, Thayer Hall, Weld Hall, and Wigglesworth Hall.
+Trash and recycling depots are on-site of each House.

-It is important that you use the mailing address listed below your housing assignment and the words “Harvard Summer School” on all your Summer School mail and baggage.
-If your address is not complete, or if it does not include the words “Harvard Summer School,” your mail and baggage will be delayed or returned to sender.
-All baggage charges must be prepaid.
-Do not send packages to 51 Brattle Street (the Summer School administrative offices).
+If you must receive mail, it is important that you use the mailing address listed below your housing assignment and the words “Harvard Summer School” on all your mail.
+If your address is not complete, or if it does not include the words “Harvard Summer School,” your mail will be delayed or returned to sender.
+All charges must be prepaid.

 Houses: security guard in building manager’s office from 4 pm–8 am.